Constraining Black Hole Horizon Properties Through Long-Duration Gravitational Wave Observations: Results

 \subsection{Individual Event Analyses}

 We first apply the analysis pipeline to 18 public gravitational-wave events from the GWOSC database, spanning observing runs O1–O3.
-For each event, we perform Bayesian parameter estimation on post-merger data segments to constrain the near-horizon deviation parameter $\log _{10} \epsilon$.
-Table~(\ref{tab:summary}), Part A, provides a summary of the constraints derived from the O1–O3b events, reporting the corresponding merger SNR values and the SNRs of the simulated long-duration signal used to set the bounds.
+For each event, we perform Bayesian parameter estimation on post-merger data segments to constrain the near-horizon deviation parameter $\log_{10} \epsilon$.
+Table~(\ref{tab:summary}), Part A, provides a summary of the constraints derived from the O1–O3b events, reporting the corresponding merger SNR values, expected SNR estimates from simulated long-duration signals, and the bounds found from analyzing the data.

-Figure~(\ref{fig:plots}) presents the posterior distributions for GW150914 (the same analysis for all analyzed events).
+Figure~\ref{fig:plots} presents the posterior distributions for GW150914 (the same analysis for all analyzed events).

-Across the sample, the $50\%$ credible intervals are consistently concentrated near the classical Kerr horizon, while the $90\%$ intervals extend further, indicating that the data favor extremely small deviations from Kerr geometry but with event-dependent uncertainties.
+Across the sample, the $50\%$ credible intervals are consistently concentrated near the classical Kerr horizon, while the $90\%$ intervals extend further, indicating that the data favor at most extremely small deviations from the Kerr geometry, but with event-dependent uncertainties.

 The best $90\%$ credible region bound from O1 - O3 observing runs, $\log _{10} \epsilon <$ \text{-}25.08, is obtained for GW$200129$.